15 Columns

 E = Elastic modulus of the material [Pa, psi]

-I = Area moment of inertia for the column [m4, in.4].
-Note if Ix and Iy are different, use the smaller value.
+I = Second moment of area for the column [m4, in.4].
+(If Ix and Iy differ, use the smaller value.)

-This is named after the Swiss mathematician Leonhard Euler who developed this formula in 1744.
-Other bucking modes can exist (n = 2, n = 3, n = 4, etc.) but are less common as the load required for those higher modes would be much larger.
-The first three bucking loads can be seen in Figure 15.5.
+This formula is named after the Swiss mathematician, Leonhard Euler, who developed it in 1744.
+Other buckling modes can exist (n = 2, n = 3, n = 4, etc.) but are less commonly used because the load required for the higher modes would be large.
+The first three buckling loads can be seen in Figure 15.5.

 15.1.4 Critical Stress

-We can use the Euler bucking equation to calculate the critical stress for a column by setting I=Ar2 where A is the cross-sectional area and r is the radius of gyration.
-For a more comprehensive discussion on the radious of gyration, see the Engineering Statics book by Baker and Haynes.
+The Euler buckling equation can be used to calculate the critical stress for a column by setting I = Ar2, where A is the cross-sectional area and r is the radius of gyration.
+For a more comprehensive discussion on the radius of gyration, see the Engineering Statics book by Baker and Haynes.

 \[ \sigma_{c r}=\frac{P_{c r}}{A}=\frac{\pi^2 E\left(A r^2\right)}{A L^2} \]

-σcr = critical stress on the column just before it buckles [Pa, psi].
-Note that this stress must be less than that of the yield stress, or the column will fail due to yield stress before it buckles.
+σcr = Critical stress on the column just before it buckles [Pa, psi].
+(This stress must be less than that of the yield stress; otherwise due to yield stress the column will fail before it buckles.)

 E = Elastic modulus of the material [Pa, psi]